How to Switch from a Non-Tech Background to a Tech Job in Taiwan

 (Up)

-Is it possible to switch to a tech job in Taiwan without a tech background?
+Is it possible to switch to a tech job in Taiwan from a non-tech background?

-Yes, it is possible to switch to a tech job in Taiwan without a tech background.
-The Taiwanese tech industry is growing rapidly, especially in fields like AI and electric vehicles, offering numerous opportunities for career changers.
+Yes, it is possible to switch to a tech job in Taiwan from a non-tech background.
+The tech scene in Taiwan is growing significantly, with a 22% increase in job openings, especially in AI and electric vehicles.

-What should I expect from Taiwan's work culture in the tech sector?
+What should I know about Taiwan's work culture and business etiquette in the tech industry?

 You may be interested in the following topics as well: